-2. Market changes
+Market changes

-Overall seasonal movements continue, but variation increases
+Overall seasonal movements continue, but variation increases once again.

-Our expectation for May was for the market to reflect typical behaviour for the time of year and for there to be a steady drop in values through the month, with used volume expected to continue to increase slightly, but with strong competition expected for the best quality stock.
-In fact, the market aligned almost exactly to our prediction overall, although there was a much higher level of variation on a model level than expected and also increased variation within vehicle ranges.
-The monthly used value movement came in at -1.3% at 36/60, slightly favourable to our estimate of -1.4% but less robust than last year (-0.9%) This was, however, favourable to the average monthly movement since the launch of cap Live (-1.6% excluding 2020 and 2021).
-The variation by fuel type also continued this month, with electric vehicles falling by -2.8% at 36/60, very similar to last month, but this time falling steadily throughout the month.
-Diesel dropped -1.5%, PHEV fell by -1.6% and petrol and hybrid (HEV) were again the best performers at -0.9% and -0.8% respectively.
+Our expectation for June was for the market to reflect fairly typical behaviour for the time of year and for there to be a steady drop in values through the month, with used volume expected to continue to increase slightly, but with strong competition expected for the best quality stock.
+In fact, the market performed better than our prediction overall, although there was a much higher level of variation on a model level than expected and also increased variation within vehicle ranges.
+The monthly used value movement came in at -0.6% at 36/60, favourable to our estimate of -1.2% and even more robust than last year (-0.9%), with performance improving significantly during the second half of the month.
+This was also favourable to the average monthly movement since the launch of cap Live (-1.1% excluding 2020 and 2021).
+The variation by fuel type also continued this month, with electric vehicles falling by -1.8% at 36/60.
+As predicted, this was a big improvement on the -2.8% seen last month, but still made it the worst performing fuel type.
+PHEVs dropped -0.9%, Diesel fell by -0.6% and petrol and hybrid (HEV) were again the joint best performers at -0.4%.

-Variation was more of a feature again this month within the BEV average; unlike last months, a third of electric models saw their values stay level or increase, although the increases were few and far between.
+Variation was more of a feature again this month within the BEV average; similar to last month, over 40% of electric models saw their values stay level or increase, although the increases were few and far between (9 vehicle ranges).
 The overall reduction has further increased the relative penalties against ICE equivalents in many cases and with retail prices only reducing slightly, margins should continue to increase.
 Retail days in stock remains comparable with other fuel types but varies significantly with age.
-We are continuing to see evidence of a slowly increasing number of dealers coming back to the BEV market, finally recognising the profit opportunity these cars are now generating.
+We are continuing to see evidence of a slowly increasing number of independent dealers coming back to the BEV market, finally recognising the profit opportunity these cars are now generating.
 At some stage in the near future, this should lead to a renewed period of stability in trade values for electric cars, many of which are now looking incredibly cheap.

-We expect stock levels for many to remain far lower than normal for the time of year, even in the post-Covid years, with retail demand remaining steady, so movements in June are still expected to be slightly favourable to typical seasonality.
-Our estimate for June is for an overall used value decrease of around -1.2%, broadly in line with the seasonal average, but nowhere near the strength seen in 2024 (-0.9%).
+We expect stock levels for many to remain far lower than normal for the time of year, even in the post-Covid years, with retail demand remaining steady, so movements in July are still expected to be slightly favourable to typical seasonality.
+Our estimate for July is for an overall used value decrease of around -1.0%, broadly in line with the seasonal average, but nowhere near the strength seen in 2024 (-0.4%).
 Used volume is expected to continue to increase slightly, but with strong competition still expected for the best quality stock.
-Although there is no separate forecast for electric vehicles (as all individual models are assigned movements separately for short term forecast), the reduction at 36/60 for BEVs during June is expected to be less than that seen in May, although the movement at younger ages is likely to continue to be impacted by new car discounts, particularly on some models only recently on the market.
+Although there is no separate forecast for electric vehicles (as all individual models are assigned movements separately for short term forecast), the reduction at 36/60 for BEVs during July is expected to be similar to that seen in June, possibly improving slightly, although the movement at younger ages is likely to continue to be impacted by new car discounts, particularly on some models only recently on the market.